 A manufacturer or seller of defective equipment, not owned by your employer, can also be sued for damages if it causes injury to a worker.
 Similarly, a third party who fails to maintain equipment that causes an injury can be sued.
 Many injuries are caused by other workers who are not employed by the workers employer, and they can be sued also.
 This is common on construction sites.

 As you can see the legal issues presented by a worker place injury, or an injury incurred simply while driving while on the clock, are very complicated.
-You may need a board certified civil trial expert to guide you about your claim, in addition to a qualified workers’ compensation attorney.
-We work with these attorneys on a regular basis to maximize compensation for our clients.
+You may need a board certified civil trial expert to guide you about your claim, in addition to a qualified workers’ compensation lawyer.
+We work with these lawyers on a regular basis to maximize compensation for our clients.

 Joe Zarzaur is a Board Certified Civil Trial Attorney whose firm is dedicated to promoting community safety since 2007.
 ZARZAUR LAW’S AREAS OF PRACTICE: Serious Personal Injury, Product Defect, Auto Accidents, Cycling Accidents, Motor Vehicle Accidents, Products Liability, Wrongful Death, Community Safety, Boat and Jet Ski Accidents, Slip and Fall Injuries, and more.
 Licensed in Alabama and Florida.